Money Owed and Owned

 Professor Joseph Huber, who is considered by many to be among the top monetary reform economists in the world, has added another element to discussions concerning how modern banking has shifted away from the 2-tier banking structure (fractional reserve or money multiplier model).
 The traditional explanation he says is dead wrong because it conceals an important fact about how the two tier structure actually now involves a "split circuit" of money circulation.

 Echoing Dr. Kumhof and others, Huber asserts that "money" (or what he calls bank money) creation has been increasingly bank led, with the central bank adding reserves only when needed by the commercial banks.
-This trend has been developing over the last 40 or so years as improving technology allows for speedier transfers of money.
+This trend has been developing over the last several decades as improving technology allows for speedier transfers of money.

-Reserves represent the first tier or circuit of money circulation, which is completely separate from the second tier or circuit involving "demand deposits" (short term savings, checking accounts and so forth).
+As Dr. Huber explains, reserves represent the first tier or circuit of money circulation, which is completely separate from the second tier or circuit involving "demand deposits" (short term savings, checking accounts and so forth).
 Each circuit operates completely independently of the other, although the 2nd tier or circuit is, as of old, dependent on the first tier or circuit where "reserves" circulate back and forth between banks as they settle their accounts each day, this due to increased velocity permitted by modern technology.